bab3l/go-netbox/docs/Manufacturer.md

 ### NewManufacturer

-`func NewManufacturer(id int32, url string, display string, name string, slug string, created NullableTime, lastUpdated NullableTime, ) *Manufacturer`
+`func NewManufacturer(id int32, url string, display string, name string, slug string, ) *Manufacturer`

 NewManufacturer instantiates a new Manufacturer object This constructor will assign default values to properties that have it defined,